syncfusion-content/blazor-docs/blazor/diagram/annotations/connector-annotation.md

+---
+layout: post
+title: Connector Annotation in Blazor Diagram Component | Syncfusion
+description: Learn about Connector Annotation in Blazor Diagram component of Syncfusion, and more details.
+platform: Blazor
+control: Diagram
+documentation: ug
+---

 # How to position connector’s annotation

 Annotations of a connector can be positioned using the following properties of AnnotationEditorViewModel class.